-A string of 32 islands and cays makes up the nation of St. Vincent and the Grenadines.
-St. Vincent is one of the least touristy islands in the Caribbean—an unpretentious and relatively quiet island, where fishermen get up at the crack of dawn to drop their nets into the sea, working people conduct business in town, and farmers work their crops in the countryside.
+A string of 32 islands and cays comprises the nation of St. Vincent and the Grenadines.
+St. Vincent is one of the least touristy islands in the Caribbean—an unpretentious and relatively quiet island where fishermen get up at the crack of dawn to drop their nets into the sea, working people conduct business in town, and farmers work their crops in the countryside.

 The Grenadines, on the other hand, dazzle vacationers with amazing inns and resorts, fine white-sand beaches, excellent sailing waters, and a get-away-from-it-all atmosphere.

-Bequia, just south of St. Vincent and a pleasant hour's voyage by ferry, has many inns, hotels, restaurants, shops, and activities; it's a popular vacation destination in its own right.
-Its Admiralty Bay is one of the prettiest anchorages in the Caribbean.
-With superb views, snorkeling, hiking, and swimming, the island has much to offer the international mix of backpackers, landlubbers, and boaters who frequent its shores.
+Bequia, just south of St. Vincent and an efficient hour's voyage by frequent ferry service, has many inns, hotels, restaurants, shops, and activities; it's a popular vacation destination in its own right.
+Bequia’s Admiralty Bay is one of the prettiest anchorages in the Caribbean.
+With superb views, snorkeling, hiking, and swimming, the island has much to offer the international mix of backpackers, landlubbers, and sailors who frequent its shores.

 South of Bequia, on the exclusive and very private island of Mustique, elaborate villas are tucked into lush hillsides.
 Mustique does not encourage wholesale tourism, least of all to those hoping for a glimpse of the rich and famous who own or rent villas here.
 The appeal of Mustique is its seclusion.

-Boot-shape Canouan, mostly quiet and unspoiled and with only 1,200 or so residents, is nevertheless a busy venue for chartering yachts.
-It also accommodates well-heeled guests of the posh resort and villa community that takes up the entire northern third of the island along with one of the Caribbean's most challenging and scenic golf courses.
+Boot-shape Canouan is mostly quiet and unspoiled with only 1,200 or so residents but nevertheless a busy venue for chartered yachts.
+It also accommodates well-heeled guests of the villa community and resort that take up the entire northern third of the island along with one of the Caribbean's most challenging and scenic golf courses.

 Tiny Mayreau (fewer than 200 residents) has one of the area's most beautiful (and unusual) beaches.
 At Saltwhistle Bay, the Caribbean Sea is usually as calm as a mirror; just yards away, the rolling Atlantic surf washes the opposite shore.
 Otherwise, Mayreau has a single unnamed village, one road, rain-caught drinking water, and an inn—but no airport, no bank, and no problems!